The Bankrate promise

 Cash rebates also come with benefits and drawbacks.
 Some of the benefits include:

 - May offer more savings than a 0 percent deal.
 In some cases, you might be able to save more money with a cash back deal versus a 0 percent auto loan option.
+A large cash rebate may completely offset the amount of interest you pay over the life of a loan.

 You may also face some drawbacks, including:

 - Limited selection.
-Like 0 percent financing, cash rebates are only offered on a limited selection of vehicles.
+Like 0 percent financing, cash rebates are only offered on a limited selection of new vehicles.
 You may find that the manufacturer of the car you want doesn’t offer cash back.

 - Higher price.
 Similar to the 0 percent option, manufacturers usually offer cash back deals only on new vehicles.
 The price of a new vehicle may not fit your car budget.